 - In a medium bowl, whisk together flour, baking powder, cinnamon, baking soda, and nutmeg.
 Set bowl aside.

 - Drop mixer speed to low and add egg, pumpkin, and vanilla extract.
 Mix until all ingredients are just blended, particularly the egg, about 1-2 minutes.

-- Keeping mixer speed on low, slowly scoop in the dry ingredients, about 1/2 cup at a time.
+- Keeping mixer speed on low, slowly blend in dry ingredients, about 1/2 cup at a time.
 Mix until dry ingredients incorporate and there are minimal clumps, about 2-3 minutes.

 - Remove bowl from mixer.
 Add raisins and walnuts to bowl, then use a spatula to gently fold them into the batter.

 - Use a spoon to scoop out about 1 tablespoon (less or more, as desired) of cookie dough.
 Hold the spoon about 2 inches above the baking sheet, then use another spoon to scrape down and allow the dough to “drop” on the baking sheet.
 If possible, refrain from fixing the cookie dough look neater; drop cookies should be a bit uneven.
 Repeat this step until all dough is used, placing cookies about 2 inches apart on the baking sheet.

 - Bake cookies for 8-10 minutes.
 Tops of cookies should no longer appear damp and have some resistance when touched (but not too firm).

 - Let cookies rest on the baking sheet for 10 minutes, then transfer to a wire cooling rack to cool completely.